 Combi Coccoro (for children 10kg-18kg)

 The Combi Coccoro is a fabulous portable car seat for your precious cargo.
 It attaches to many different strollers (such as Mountain Buggy and Graco) and is lined with 3D mesh and cooling fabric, just perfect for the searing Singapore weather.
 It’s the good combo of sturdy and lightweight.
 Available online for $389 from Portjunior.

 Diono Radian RXT (from birth)

 Another option that comes with free carrying case is the Diono Radian RXT convertible car seat.
-It has rear facing, front facing, booster seat and plane seat capability so is a one-stop-op for travelling needs from day dot to 8 yrs.
+It has rear facing, front facing, booster seat and plane seat capability so is a one-stop-op for travelling needs from day dot to eight years.
 The steel frame makes it extra robust but a little on the heavy side.
 Snap it up online from $560.

-For the child ready to graduate to a booster seat, the Trunki BoostApak is a stellar option for busy mums.
-It will last them from toddler right through to age 11, has space for their travelling essentials, and also zips up to a backpack.
+For the child ready to graduate to a booster seat, the Trunki BoostApak is a stellar option for busy families.
+It will last your child from advanced toddler right through to age 11, has space for their travelling essentials, and also zips up to a backpack.
 Cool colours too!
 Buy on Pupsik Studio for $107.

 mifold (ages 4+)

 If you haven’t heard about the mifold yet, this brilliant redesign of the booster seat for kids age four and up is small enough to carry in your bag and is super easy to set up (our kids have already figured it out).
 And for parents with three kids above four who need to fit the whole gang in the back seat, the compact mifold finally solves the ‘three across’ dilemma.
 The mifold is approved by Singapore Traffic Police, but is also certified to European crash test standards.
 It retails for $99 with bag.